How Can You Help Me?

 How Do You Diagnose?

 We are not medical doctors, therefore we do not diagnose or treat any conditions.
 We balance the life force in your body and we use personal interaction, questions, touch and examination of tongue and pulse.
-This is supplemented by Digital Meridian Imaging and Hair Tissue Mineral Analysis as well to measure your progress.
+This is supplemented by Hair Tissue Mineral Analysis and nutritional exams as well to measure your progress.

 What Do I Need To Do After I Get Acupuncture?

 REST: Go easy on yourself.
 No strenuous workout or long runs.
 Resting allows the physical and emotional restoration, that Acupuncture sets in motion, to continue.

 USE HEAT: From an Acupuncture perspective, many painful conditions are caused by stagnation.
 These stagnant blockages can cause pain.
 Acupuncture opens these channels, causing the flow of the body to improve, enhancing the healing process.

 AVOID ALCOHOL AND COFFEE: These drinks may cause dehydration, and it is very important to stay hydrated following an Acupuncture session, so the toxins released during the session can be properly flushed.

 TURN OFF THE NEWS: Let you mind relax and become clear and calm.
 The longer you stay away from the noise of the overstimulated world around you, the longer your "Acu-Bliss" will last.